Orange County Council BSA Training Policy – March 2018

 - A formal selection and screen process for adult leaders and staff that includes criminal background checks.

-- A volunteer Screening Database system to prevent the registration of individuals who do not meet the BSA’s standards due to known or suspected abuse or misconduct inside or outside the organization.
+- A volunteer Screening Database system to prevent the registration of individuals who do not meet the BSA’s standards due to know or suspected abuse or misconduct inside or outside the organization.

 Requiring two or more adult leaders be present with youth at all time.